Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 If the adventure tab in the arcade isn't in focus, this will return 0.

 adventure.hearts() `[adventure: hearts]`<br>
-Returns the ammount of hit points the player has in the game of adventure.<br>
+Returns the amount of hit points the player has in the game of adventure.<br>
 If the adventure tab in the arcade isn't in focus, this will return 0.

 adventure.keys() `[adventure: keys]`<br>